 Urban Field Studies

-Learers will have a fundamental knowledge of the principles of conducting geographical fieldwork within an urban setting.
+Develop and demonstrate an understanding of the principles of conducting geographical and historical fieldwork within an urban setting.

 Identify and record physical evidence of human development on an urban space through the eyes of a geographer, historian and archaeologist.

 Demonstrate an understanding of the evolution and function of urban space, and how heritage and public art are expressed in how planning laws, theories, and regulations shape urban spaces.